Bollos00/DXF-ElectronicComponentsLibrary/README.md

-# QCAD-ElectronicComponentsLibrary
+# DXF-ElectronicComponentsLibrary

-This is a new Electronic and Digital Components block library for QCAD/LibreCAD
+This is a new Electronic and Digital Components block library for in the **dxf** format.
+It is compatible with sofwares like LibreOffice, Inkscape, LibreCAD and QCAD.